 Adjusting VRAM settings carries potential risks, so proceed cautiously and back up your system before making any changes.

 Why Do Games Use RAM and VRAM?

 To successfully run a 3D video game, you’ll need a rig with a graphics processing unit (GPU) and at least one gigabyte of VRAM.
-You can think of RAM as an overall term, referring to the system memory storage space that’s allotted to run applications and other programs.
+RAM is the system memory storage space allotted to run applications and other programs.

 VRAM is used specifically for storing textures during the rendering process.

-So basically all the apps you have running will use RAM, so they need to be loaded into memory.
-Some games will require a VRAM such as 4GB for super graphic-intensive games.
+So basically, all the apps you have running will use RAM, so they need to be loaded into memory.
+Some games require a VRAM, such as 4GB for super graphic-intensive games.

 Is 2GB VRAM Enough For Gaming?

 2GB VRAM is enough for gaming in medium-high detail up to 1080p.
 It may be too early to assume that 4GB is a requirement.

 VRAM matters for texture resolution and sub-pixel anti-aliasing.
 2GB should be enough for the next 3-5 years for medium-high detail levels up to 1080p gaming.